crosire/vs-toolsets/README.md

 Visual Studio Toolsets
 ======================

-This fork of Gavin Pugh's [vs-android](https://github.com/gavinpugh/vs-android) with inspirations taken from [vs-tool](https://github.com/juj/vs-tool) provides a collection of scripts and utilities to support integrated development with external compiler and linker toolchains under Microsoft Visual Studio 2013 or higher.
+A collection of scripts and utilities to support integrated development with external compiler and linker toolchains under Microsoft Visual Studio 2013 or higher.

 It is released under the terms and conditions of the [zlib license](LICENSE.txt).
+Uses [vs-android.Build.CPPTasks.Android.dll](Emscripten/vs-android.Build.CPPTasks.Android.dll) from [vs-android](https://github.com/gavinpugh/vs-android).

 ## Features